Power, petrol shortages in Tripoli irk Libyans

 Some areas of the Libyan capital are getting as little as four hours of power a day, residents said this week.
 The government blames smuggling, rebel attacks on pipelines and NATO airstrikes on power lines -- which the alliance denies.

-Even in tightly-controlled Tripoli, where foreign journalists are trailed at all times by government minders and prohibited from reporting freely, there are signs the scarcities are fueling resentment against the Gaddafi government.
+Even in tightly-controlled Tripoli, where foreign journalists are trailed at all times by government minders and prohibited from reporting freely, there are signs the scarcities are fuelling resentment against the Gaddafi government.

 In recent days, witnesses say, there have been isolated, sporadic gatherings of people angry about the deterioration in living conditions.